Statutory deadline · 31 May 2026

 The questions landlords actually ask.

-How TenancyKit produces these
+Author + how TenancyKit produces these

 Directly on each tenant — not uploaded to any government portal.
 The landlord retains responsibility for service and for keeping a record.
 Local authorities investigate complaints from tenants who report non-receipt.
 Methods of service: by hand to the tenant; by post to the demised property; by email if the tenancy permits electronic service.
 TenancyKit produces the PDF and the audit trail; you serve it via your chosen method, and the audit trail backs you up if challenged.

-Under the Renters' Rights Act 2026, a local authority can issue a civil financial penalty of up to £7,000 per breach where a landlord fails to serve the Information Sheet.
+Under the Renters Rights Act 2026, a local authority can issue a civil financial penalty of up to £7,000 per breach where a landlord fails to serve the Information Sheet.
 The penalty is per tenant not served.
 A landlord with five tenancies who fails to serve all five could face cumulative penalties up to £35,000.

-Is this legal advice?
+Is TenancyKit legal advice?

 No. TenancyKit produces a compliant document and an audit trail; we don't advise you on tenancy law.
 The Information Sheet wording is prescribed by UKSI 2026/324 — we populate the form.
 If your situation is complex (disputes, eviction, multi-tenant houses with unusual structures), speak to a solicitor or your local Citizens Advice.

-Welsh, Scottish, Northern Irish properties?
+Does TenancyKit cover Welsh, Scottish or Northern Irish properties?

-What happens after the 31 May deadline?
+What happens after the 31 May 2026 Renters Rights Act Information Sheet deadline?

 06Start